jczhonglol/cse15l-lab-report/lab-report-1-week-2.md

 *In this example, the file WhereAmI.java was moved*

 **5. Setting an SSH Key**
-- on your client side terminal, type the command `ssh-keygen'
+- On your client side terminal, type the command `ssh-keygen'
-- next type the command `/Users/jacobzhong/.ssh/id_rsa`or whatever file in which to save the key in (in my case it would be jacobzhong)
+- Next, type the command `/Users/jacobzhong/.ssh/id_rsa`or whatever file in which to save the key in (in my case it would be jacobzhong)
-- create a passcode and the ssh key should be generated.
+- Create a passcode and the ssh key should be generated.
 - It should look like this:
 ![Image](keygen&save.png)
-- now login to your user ssh and type the command `mkdir .ssh` to create a .ssh directory on your user account on the server and then logout.
+- Now login to your user ssh and type the command `mkdir .ssh` to create a .ssh directory on your user account on the server and then logout.
 ![Image](creatingsshdir.png)
 - Back on the client side, type the command `scp /Users/jacobzhong/.ssh/id_rsa.pub cs15lwi22ahs@ieng6.ucsd.edu:~/.ssh/authorized_keys`
 - Upon doing this, we can now ssh and scp from client to server without having to type in our password